 Though Pokemania has settled into early middle age, the second feature-length installment, “Pokemon 2000 the Movie: The Power of One,” is a much more intense action vehicle for hero Ash Ketchum and his band of pocket monster trainers than its leaden, sometimes claustrophobic predecessor.
-Returning to ongoing saga’s roots in the great outdoors, the new entry takes place on stormy seas, in turbulent skies and on rocky, volcanic islands.
+Returning to ongoing saga’s roots in the great outdoors, the new entry (which opened in Japan in the summer of ’99 under the endless, translated title, “Pocket Monsters the Movie: The Phantom Pokemon: Lugia’s Explosive Birth”) takes place on stormy seas, in turbulent skies and on rocky, volcanic islands.
 Combo of themes dealing with individual initiative, courage and restoring the Earth’s ecological balance will play well with Poke-fans and their approving parents, who will join to help this piece of the ongoing franchise put up good, mid-range B.O. numbers and an extended ancillary life.